It's great to have you here, Rush Limbaugh, the EIB Network.

 This is what you're saying.

-Meaning us, meaning it costs all kinds of money to hire government workers, much more than the private sector doing it.
+But the government's still out, using the example 40, meaning us, meaning it costs all kinds of money to hire government workers, much more than the private sector doing it.

 Because the tax revenue they collect from government workers is blown away by how much they pay government workers.

-But it's worse than what you said, Bob, because the average government worker makes twice what the private sector worker makes, and aside from the Chevrolet vault, doesn't make anything.
+But it's worse than what you said, Bob, because the average government worker makes twice what the private sector worker makes, and aside from the Chevrolet Vault, doesn't make anything.

-Look at this is not a slight to government workers.
+This is not a slight to government workers.

 Don't take this personally, but there's nothing produced.